Missouri University of Science and Technology: Chancellors

+22 persons have led the Missouri University of Science and Technology, or its predecessors, since 1871.
+The current chancellor is Mohammad Dehghani who began his service in 2019.

 Military service

 Military service has long been a tradition at the college.
 Beginning with the American Civil War, students and faculty have served in all major American conflicts.

 Civil War

 Three individuals, James Abert, George D. Emerson, and Robert W. Douthat, served in the American Civil War and as faculty.

 World War I

 When the United States entered World War I in April, 1917, a total of 65 members of the university, students and faculty, entered into the service for First Officers Training Camp.
 Almost half of the enrolled student population was involved in The Great War in some capacity, as the total enrollment was 186, down from 301 students.
 In total, nine men from the university sacrificed their lives.
 Two men received the Distinguished Service Cross from General John J. Pershing.
 One man, H. F. Allison, is credited with the first shot fired in France from a member of the American Expeditionary Force.